-California's governor has signed a new law (AB5) that dramatically changes the rules employers must use to determine whether workers are employees or independent contractors ("ICs") in the state.
+California passed a new law (AB5), effective January 1, 2020, that dramatically changes the rules employers must use to determine whether workers are employees or independent contractors ("ICs") in the state.
 The distinction is important because independent contractors are not entitled to most of the protections and benefits that employees get.
 This includes a minimum wage, overtime pay, unemployment insurance, workers’ compensation insurance, and paid family leave.

-As a result of the new law, many California workers who have previously been classified as ICs should be reclassified as employees and will be entitled to these benefits and protections.
+As a result of AB5, many California workers who have previously been classified as ICs should be reclassified as employees and will be entitled to these benefits and protections.
 The law does not apply to workers outside California.

 The law was aimed primarily at workers who obtain temporary (“gig”) work through online hiring platforms such as Uber, Lyft, Postmates, and many others.
 However, the law applies to all California workers, except for those in several job categories who were specifically exempted from its reach.
 For a detailed discussion of the many execeptions to the law, see Nolo’s article, Exempt Job Categories Under California's New Worker Classification Law (AB5).

 Under the new law, a “pro-worker” ABC test must be used to determine if most California workers are employees or independent contractors for most California employment law purposes.
 Under this test, all workers are presumed to be employees.
 A worker qualifies as an independent contractor only if the person satisfies a new “ABC test.”
 Under this test, a worker is an IC only if he or she:

 (A) is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact, and

 (B) performs work that is outside the usual course of the hiring entity’s business, and